The utility module offers various functions to create, simulate, access information, and visualize the supply chain network more effectively.

 """

-# (because ``nodes[0]`` was a dict) and then silently fall into the
+# past the "env required" check (because ``nodes[0]`` was a dict) and then

 def _check_homogeneous(items, obj_cls, list_name):